Spain 2024 floods: how the DANA, soil, sea and Jet Stream interact.

 Cars and concrete

 Will policymakers learn anything from this DANA?
 Nature and climate have consistently ranked low on the political agenda, particularly until the year 2000, and environmental organizations are often perceived as nuisances that hinder economic growth.
 In my municipality of Torrelodones, near Madrid, environmental awareness appears almost nonexistent—were it not for the presence of dedicated activists.
-Untouchable developers are transforming once-wild landscapes into unrecognizable concrete wastelands, with paving and asphalting on the rise.
-The 'best' policy decisions prioritize the convenience of motorists by creating more parking spaces and constructing new slip roads where green spaces once thrived.
+Untouchable developers are transforming once-wild havens into unrecognizable concrete wastelands, with paving and asphalting on the rise.
+The 'best' local achievements reflect the convenience of motorists by creating more parking space and constructing new slip roads where green spaces once thrived.

-These developments in Torrelodones exemplify a broader trend throughout Spain.
+Torrelodones is just one case of a larger trend happening across Spain.
 Along the coasts, the situation is no different.
 Massive urban sprawl is evident, particularly on the Costa Blanca and elsewhere.

 Jet Stream and DANA